peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 * Incentive to mint more actively as orphan blocks risk losing their coin-age.
 * Paving the road for other improvements like multi-signature minting.
-* Limiting the power of minters to gamify the UTXO table.
+* Limiting the power of minters to spam the blockchain.

 ## Drawbacks